 The Administrative Procedure Act (5 U.S.C. § 552(a)(1)) requires each agency to obtain the approval of the Director of the Office of the Federal Register for each document it wishes to incorporate by reference.
 Regulations governing this approval are set out in 1 CFR part 51.

-Recently, questions have been raised about the impact of the advent of e-rulemaking on incorporation by reference of voluntary industry standards.
+In the early 2000s, questions were raised about the impact of the advent of e-rulemaking on incorporation by reference of voluntary industry standards.
 E-rulemaking makes it much more feasible for agencies to publish, for comment and compliance purposes, the full text of such standards in proposed and final rules, but many such standards are copyrighted.
-ACUS has issued Recommendation 2011-5 on this subject and, accordingly, the Office of the Federal Register is considering changes to Part 51.
+ACUS has issued Recommendation 2011-5 on this subject and and the Office of the Federal Register updated its regulations on IBR on November 7, 2014 (79 FR 66278) and issued an IBR Handbook in 2016.

 The term “independent regulatory agency” refers to Federal agencies that have a certain independence from Presidential oversight.
 Although their attributes depend on their individual statutes, most independent regulatory agencies are multi-member boards and commissions, such as the Federal Communications Commission, Federal Trade Commission, National Labor Relations Board and Securities and Exchange Commission.
 Although the President appoints the members, he usually may not choose more than a bare majority from his own party.
 While the President typically may select the chairperson, he may not seek to remove members without “cause.”
 Such an agency may also have special authority to transmit its budget or legislative proposals to Congress without approval from the Office of Management and Budget (OMB) and/or to litigate in court independent of the Department of Justice.